The Wounded Healer Journey: Shadow To Light

 Shadow work is about healing our shadow traits, our inner wounding, our fears, mental and emotional triggers, unhealthy beliefs, actions and programming.
 Every single one of us have positive traits and shadow traits, that impact how we show up in our life.
 The roles we play, even the circumstances we attract in our life.

 Shadow work is an important part of raising our vibration and level of consciousness.
 It requires a certain amount of self-awareness, self-inquiry and self-responsibility and it is an ongoing process.
-It is not something you just do over a period of time and all is healed, shadow work is a fundamental part of the spiritual journey.

 As they say its’s a journey not a race.

-There is all different types of shadow work and in many ways different layers to shadow work.
 One common aspect of shadow work is healing the inner child and this is normally done along side other archetypal shadow work.
 Where one explores the most dominant archetypal patterns that are playing out in their personality and behaviours.

 We just need to explore the Wounded Healer a strong archetype in healers, therapists and many medical professionals.